Jumplinks to COVID-19 Information:

 ---|---|---|---|

-Butts County 463 Ernest Biles Drive Jackson, GA | Thursday & Friday | Thurs: 8:30am-11:30am Fri: 8am-4 pm | click to register |
+Butts County 463 Ernest Biles Drive Jackson, GA | Thursday & Friday | Thurs: 8:30am-11:30am Fri: 8:30am-4 pm | click to register |

 Carroll County 1201 Newnan Road Carrollton, GA | Monday & Tuesday | 8:30-11:00am | walk in |

-Coweta County 70 Hospital Road Newnan, GA | Monday to Thursday | Mon., Wed:1:00-4:00pm; Tues., Thurs., 9:00am-4:00pm | click to register |
+Coweta County 70 Hospital Road Newnan, GA | Monday to Thursday | Mon., Wed:1:00-3:45pm; Tues., Thurs., 9:00am-3:00pm | click to register |

 Fayette County 140 W. Stonewall Ave.
-Suite 107 Fayetteville, GA | Friday | 8:00am-3;00pm | click to register |
+Suite 107 Fayetteville, GA | Friday | 8:00am-3:00pm | click to register |

 Heard County 1191 Franklin Pkwy.
-Franklin, GA | Thursday | 1:00 - 3:00pm | click to register |
+Franklin, GA | Monday | 1:00 - 3:00pm | click to register |

 Henry County 135 Henry Pkwy.
 McDonough, GA | Thursday | 8-11:45 am | click to register |

-Lamar County 100 Academy Dr. Barnesville, GA | Monday to Thursday | 9am-4:30pm | click to register |
+Lamar County 100 Academy Dr. Barnesville, GA | Monday to Thursday | 8:15am-4:00pm | click to register |

-Meriwether County Manchester 300 West Perry St. Manchester, GA 31816 | Tuesday | 8:30am-10:30am | click to register |
+Meriwether County Manchester 300 West Perry St. Manchester, GA 31816 | Monday, May 8 Monday, May 22 | 8:30am-10:30am | click to register |

 Pike County 541 Griffin St. Zebulon, GA | Tuesday, Friday | Tues: 8:00-11:30am & 1:00-3:45pm Fri: 1-3:45pm | click to register |

-Spalding County 1007 Memorial Drive Griffin, GA | Friday | 8:00-11:30am | click to register |
+Spalding County 1007 Memorial Drive Griffin, GA | Friday | 1:00-3:45pm | click to register |

-Troup County 900 Dallis St. LaGrange, GA | Tuesday, Wednesday & Thursday | 8:00-11:30am, 1:00-3:30pm | click to register |
+Troup County 900 Dallis St. LaGrange, GA | Tuesday, Wednesday & Thursday | 8:30-11:30am & 1:00-3:30pm | click to register |

 Upson County 314 E Lee St. Thomaston, GA | Monday, Tuesday, Thursday & Friday | 9:00am-11:00am & 1:00-4:00pm | click to register |